Bite-sized photo workshops

 Hosted by Gabrielle Motola

-WHAT WE COVER: Some of what we cover will depend on the questions asked by you and others.
-We will include topics such as: shooting tips, useful apps and technological advances in photography, as well as studying at photographic art.
+WHAT WE COVER: We will include topics such as: shooting tips, useful apps and technological advances in photography, as well as studying at photographic art.
 Maybe you have specific questions about your camera or one you would like to buy.
-You might camera competent but want to have a meaningful chat about your composition techniques or ideas.
+You might be camera competent but want to have a meaningful chat about your composition techniques or ideas.
 Maybe you’re looking for great Iceland photo locations?
+Some of what we cover will also depend on the questions asked by you and others.

 Photographing in Iceland:

 WHAT YOU GET: At the end of the workshops you should be able to photograph subjects of any kind with confidence and a better knowledge of your camera and its features.
 Breakfast is included in the morning sessions.
 This includes any main dish or pastry and up to 2 beverages from the regular menu.
 The first round of drinks is included in the evening sessions.
 This includes any drink from the regular menu.